wind-press/windpress/readme.txt

 = Credits =
 - Image by [Pixel perfect](https://www.flaticon.com/free-icon/wind_727964) on Flaticon

+Affiliate Disclosure: This readme.txt may contain affiliate links.
+If you decide to make a purchase through these links, we may earn a commission at no extra cost to you.

 == Frequently Asked Questions ==

 = How to contribute to WindPress? =